 The aim of your literature search is to find relevant publications to enable you to gain an understanding of the area you are working in, and to identify a knowledge gap which your project can address.
 You should concentrate on finding peer-reviewed journal articles, but these can be supplemented with information from books.
 Websites should be used with caution.
-All the literature you use should be cited and referenced following the guidance given on the 'Citing references' page in this guide:
+All the literature you use should be cited and referenced following the guidance given on the 'Referencing' page in this guide:

 Journal articles are usually short papers on specific topics.
 They are published in issues or parts of journals (also called periodicals) which appear regularly.
 Use articles to find: